SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00004_Restoring-SIM-Database/index.rst

 Creating a new Database
 ++++++++++++++++++++++++
-Connect to your SQL Server via SQL Management Studio, create a new Database:
+Connect to your SQL Server via SQL Management Studio and create a new Database:

 .. image:: _static/image001.png

-In the following dialogue choose a database name that fits your naming convention.
+In the following dialogue, choose a database name that fits your naming convention.
 Click the 'OK'-button.

 .. image:: _static/image002.png